glatiuden/PeerPrep/ops/clusters/README.md

 - Scans for Docker image's tag that is the following format: `>=1.0.0`

 As `staging` and `production` have a different set of tag requirements, to retain the original manifest files from `bases/manifest`, a `kustomization.yaml` file is created within each folder, and Flux will only update the `kustomization.yaml`.

+## Installation
+Please go to the respective folders for the installation command.